pneff93/Think-of-ksqlDB-before-using-KafkaStreams/README.md

 all have the same hostname but different ports.
 * Inter Broker communication is using `SASL_SSL` (previous `SSL`)
 * The Producer and Consumer clients are using `SSL` or `SASL_SSL` depending on the port
-* Schema Registry and Control Center are using the `PLAIN`
+* Schema Registry and Control Center are using `PLAIN`

 ### SSL Data Encryption (TLS) & Authentication (mTLS, two-way authentication) -> SSL